-Other Adverse Experiences Previously Reported in Clinical Trials or Post-Marketing Reports with Tramadol

-- Adverse events which have been reported with the use of tramadol products include: allergic reactions (including anaphylaxis, angioedema and urticaria), bradycardia, cognitive disorders, seizures, decreased activity, drug dependence, drug withdrawal (including agitation, anxiety, gastrointestinal symptoms, hyperkinesia, insomnia, nervousness, tremor), hypotension, micturition disorder, psychomotor hyperactivity, respiratory depression and sensory disturbance. - Cases of hypoglycemia have been reported in patients taking tramadol, mostly in patients with predisposing risk factors, including diabetes, elderly and renal insufficiency.
+Other Adverse Experiences Previously Reported in Clinical Trials or Post-Marketing Reports with Tramadol: Adverse events which have been reported with the use of tramadol products include: allergic reactions (including anaphylaxis, angioedema and urticaria), bradycardia, cognitive disorders, seizures, syncope, hyperalgesia, decreased activity, drug dependence, drug withdrawal (including agitation, anxiety, gastrointestinal symptoms, hyperkinesia, insomnia, nervousness, tremor), hypotension, micturition disorder, psychomotor hyperactivity, respiratory depression, hiccups and sensory disturbance.

+Cases of hypoglycemia have been reported in non-diabetic patients taking tramadol as well as in patients with pre-disposing risk factors, including diabetes, elderly and renal insufficiency.
 Caution should be exercised when prescribing tramadol to diabetic patients.
-More frequent monitoring of blood glucose levels may be appropriate. - Other adverse events which have been reported with the use of tramadol products and for which a causal association has not been determined include: difficulty concentrating, hepatitis, liver failure, pulmonary edema, Stevens-Johnson Syndrome and suicidal tendency.
+More frequent monitoring of blood glucose levels may be appropriate.

+Other adverse events which have been reported with the use of tramadol products and for which a causal association has not been determined include: difficulty concentrating, hepatitis, liver failure, pulmonary edema, Stevens-Johnson Syndrome and suicidal tendency.

-• Electrocardiogram QT prolonged, ventricular fibrillation, and ventricular tachycardia have been reported during post-market use.
+Electrocardiogram QT prolonged, ventricular fibrillation, and ventricular tachycardia have been reported during post-market use.